Loading...

 While share values will fluctuate as interest rates move up and down, there is no corporate credit risk associated with the portfolio's holdings.

 The Payden GNMA Fund is positioned with a longer duration than its benchmark, while underweighting the highest coupons to mitigate prepayment (call) risk.
-The Fund also holds allocations to adjustable-rate mortgages (ARM) and collateralized mortgage obligations (CMO) floating-rate bonds, that have witnessed increased demand from financial institutions.
-Additionally, we continue to prioritize securities with stable prepayment behavior, such as seasoned, low loan balance, and manufactured housing (mobile home) pools.
+The Fund also holds allocations to adjustable-rate mortgages (ARM) and collateralized mortgage obligations (CMO) floating-rate bonds, which have witnessed increased demand from financial institutions.

 Returns less than one year are not annualized.